Leadership / 11.21.18

 Thank you from Richard Koons

-Richard Koons is an actor and singer who is currently performing as Squelch in the first national tour of Andrew Lloyd Webber’s musical Love Never Dies.
+Richard Koons is an actor and singer who performed as Squelch in the first national tour of Andrew Lloyd Webber’s musical Love Never Dies.

 “The audience experience starts with the ticketing professional.
 Whether a patron is buying tickets online or calling in, however they are doing it — from the moment they book a ticket to the moment they pick up a ticket to the moment they go into the theater — it’s all one experience.
 If at any time the audience isn’t having a good experience, it impacts the outcome in the end.
 I think it’s really important what you do on the front end before the show ever starts, because it gives the audience a feel for what it is going to be like in that theater, what their total experience will be for the show.